magwenelab/WeavePop/README.md

 ## Input files

 * FASTQ files: Paired-end short-reads of all samples.
-* Reference genomes: FASTA and GFF files for each lineage.
-Or FASTA for each lineage and FASTA and GFF for a main reference to use to annotate the other references.
+* Reference genomes: FASTA and GFF files for each reference genome.
+Or FASTA for each reference genome and FASTA and GFF for a main reference to use to annotate the other references.
-* `metadata.csv`: Table with the columns  `sample`, `lineage`, and `strain`.
+* `metadata.csv`: Table with the columns  `sample`, `ref_genome`, and `strain`.
 [Example](https://github.com/magwenelab/WeavePop/blob/main/test/config/metadata.csv).
-* `chromosomes.csv`: Table with the chromosome names per lineage, with the columns `lineage`, `accession`, and `chromosome`.
+* `chromosomes.csv`: Table with the chromosome names per reference genome, with the columns `ref_genome`, `accession`, and `chromosome`.
 [Example](https://github.com/magwenelab/WeavePop/blob/main/test/config/chromosomes.csv).
 * `RepBase.fasta`: Database of repetitive sequences.
 We recommend the [RepBase database](https://www.girinst.org/).
 You need to download it, extract the files, and concatenate them all in one FASTA file.
 The database is needed if the CNV or database modules are activated.
 If you don't provide a database, you can choose to run it with a **fake database, which will generate inaccurate identification of repetitive sequences**.
 * `loci.csv`: Optional table with columns `gene_id` and `feature`.
 Max 8 features.
 If you want genetic features to be plotted in the depth and MAPQ plots.
 [Example](https://github.com/magwenelab/WeavePop/blob/main/test/config/loci.csv).
 * `exclude.txt`: Optional file with a list of sample IDs to exclude.